Visit: Michigan Lottery

 You can also find the closest retailers to you based on your address or zip code.
 You can even search by specific games so you know for sure the retailer has exactly what you’re looking for.

 The most popular games are those with the largest jackpots.
-These include the obvious like the Powerball and Mega Millions.
-But other in-state favorites include Millionaire Maker, $2,000,000 Bonus, and Holiday Dazzle.
+These include the obvious titles, like the Powerball and Mega Millions.

 The enormous selection of Michigan Lottery games means anyone can find something that fits their style of play, whether you look for the lowest prices, the best odds, or the highest win potential.